-The construction and operational mitigation proposed for the development satisfactorily addresses the mitigation of potential impacts on the terrestrial, mammalian and aquatic sensitive receptors through the application the standard construction and operational phase controls.
-However, the final residual impact of the project is pending the completion of the Wintering bird assessment but prior to formal approval of the Part 8.
+The construction and operational mitigation proposed for the development satisfactorily addresses the mitigation of potential impacts on the terrestrial, mammalian, avian and aquatic sensitive receptors through the application the standard construction and operational phase controls.
+No significant effects on biodiversity are likely.
+Residual impacts on biodiversity are considered to be: Low adverse / site / Negative Impact / Not significant / short term.